If you can’t find a witness to sign a document…

 It is good to document the witness’s identification, printed name, phone number and address just in case.
 You might need to find that person after the fact, or prove that they really witnessed a real signature.

 Sometimes, a notary might be instructed to notarize the signature of a witness on a Will.
 Although notaries are generally discouraged from notarizing the signatures of the main signer on a will, I have never heard of a notary being discouraged from notarizing the signature of a witness on a Will.

 You might also like:

-Can a notary act as a witness?
+Can a Notary be a witness?